 You will need good synthetic paintbrushes for blending chalk paint.
 I prefer round brushes, but there is no reason that you can’t use your standard synthetic paintbrush.
 It’s a personal preference, but if my round brushes are all dirty, and will grab whatever I have clean and go to town.
 The technique is more important than the style of paintbrush you’re using.
 Just make sure you use a quality synthetic paintbrush.

 Tip #3 Get Prepared Ahead Of Time

 Prepare the area you’re working in.
 Get all of your supplies together in one place.
 Once you start painting, you’re going to need your full attention on the task at hand: paint, water mist bottle, paper towels, and paintbrushes.
 Use one paintbrush for each color you chose.
 Turn off your cell phone!
 Lock the door!
-Do whatever you need to do to be ZEN and feeling peaceful and calm about the art you are about to create.
+Do whatever you need to do to be ZEN and feel peaceful and calm about the art you are about to create.
 This is your time, and paint can be extremely therapeutic.